I am thinking of letting my property

 Your property will need to be of a certain standard before letting and must comply with the following:

-- You will need to ensure that the property is in good repair in accordance to the Housing Health and Safety Rating System (HHSRS).
-For more information visit the Repairs page.
+- You will need to ensure that the property is in good repair in accordance with the Housing Health and Safety Rating System (HHSRS)

-- Supply a Energy Performance Certificate to the tenant.
-For more information visit the GOV.UK website.
+- Supply an Energy Performance Certificate to the tenant.

 It is your choice whether you decide to provide furniture or not and will more than likely depend on the tenant.
 For example, if you are letting a property as one whole unit, it is likely that your prospective tenant will have furniture of their own.
 If you want to rent a bed-sit, many of your prospective tenants will probably be single people who have very little, if any, furniture of their own.

 The type of property you let will influence the type of tenancy that will need to be issued and the type of notice that will need to be served either by yourself or your tenant.
 You should ensure that when the tenancy begins you and the tenant know how either of you may lawfully end the tenancy.
-You must ensure that you choose an appropriate tenancy, decide on the terms of the tenancy and set out the terms of the tenancy clearly.
+You must ensure that you choose an appropriate tenancy, decide on the terms of the tenancy, and set out those terms clearly.

 For further information on letting your property you may find the following websites & leaflets useful: